The Institutional Variable Annuity

-Growing in popularity, this application of a GAC is not new but, for years, was generally limited to being offered by the investment subsidiaries of large insurance companies.
+Growing in popularity, this application of a IVA is not new but, for years, was generally limited to being offered by the investment subsidiaries of large insurance companies.
 These investment firms offer the option of making investments into UBTI-generating investment through an annuity structure provided by their parent insurer.
 This means that if a fund was not associated with an insurance company, such an annuity option was unavailable.

-This has changed with the advent of private placement life insurance companies which offer the GAC structure and permitting the inclusion and customization of underlying investment options by third-party investment managers.
+This has changed with the advent of private placement life insurance companies which offer the IVA structure and permitting the inclusion and customization of underlying investment options by third-party investment managers.
 In effect, something old is new again and being offered to a broader audience of investors.